farm-ng/amiga-dev-kit/website/docs/examples/examples_index.md

 This takes you through the steps of setting up the Amiga ROS bridge for controlling the Amiga robot using your existing ROS nodes.

+## Not seeing what you need?

+Reach out to us by creating a [Documentation Request](/docs/support/#documentation-request) based on the instructions on our support page.